3D Interface Models for Rayleigh-Taylor Problems: Interface models

 \subsection{The 3D Lower-Order $z$-Model}

-The aim of this section is to introduce a 3D generalization of the 2D lower-order $z$-model of \cite{GrSh2017}, as well as two more accurate models (with greater nonlocality), which we shall refer to as the ``medium-order'' and ``higher-order'' $z$-models.
+The aim of this section is to introduce a 3D generalization of the 2D lower-order $z$-model of \citet{GrSh2017}, as well as two more accurate models (with greater nonlocality), which we shall refer to as the ``medium-order'' and ``higher-order'' $z$-models.
 While already useful for 2D simulations (in respect to the speed-up over traditional Euler solvers), the need for such a simplification is even greater for 3D simulations.

 For the remainder of this section, we omit writing the explicit dependence on time $t$.
-The derivation begins with the observation that the dominant contribution to BR fluid velocity $\bar u(s)$ in \eqref{BR1} arises from the singular integrand in a small neighborhood of $s$.
-Expanding $z(s')$ in a small neighborhood of $s$ yields
+The derivation begins with the observation that the dominant contribution to the Birkhoff-Rott velocity $\bar{\boldsymbol u}(s)$ in \eqref{BR1} arises from the singular integrand in a small neighborhood of $s$.
+Expanding $\boldsymbol z(s')$ in a small neighborhood of $s$ yields

 and the expansion of $\omega(s')$ about $\omega(s)$ is given by